bbatsov/emacsredux/_posts/2020-12-11-super-keybindings-for-magit.md

 Typically you'd add to them `C-c g`, as a more convenient alternative of `C-c M-g`.[^2]

 So far, so good.
-Now you can invoke a lot of commands like with keybindings like `C-x g l l` or `C-c g b`, which is not bad as far as Emacs keybindings go.
+Now you can invoke a lot of commands with keybindings like `C-x g l l` or `C-c g b`, which is not bad as far as Emacs keybindings go.
 Remembering when to use `C-x g`, `C-x M-g` and `C-c g` takes a bit of practice, but it's not very hard.